 3. Avoid Walking on Your Lawn

 There are few things worse for frosted grass than foot or vehicle traffic.
 Walking or driving across young, frosted grass can kill the grass.
 This is because the pressure on frosted grass causes frozen water molecules to tear through plant cell walls, severely damaging the grass blades.
 To protect new grass, prevent people and animals from walking on your lawn until the frost has thawed.

 Can New Grass Seed Survive a Frost?

-Grass seeds can live through frost and freezes.
-Seeds have the ability to remain dormant in cold weather.
+Grass seeds can live through frost, freezes, and even snow.
+Seeds have the ability to remain dormant in cold weather, especially when you use one of the best dormant grass seed options.
 They will lie inert in your lawn until temperatures rise again, at which time the seeds will sprout.
 If you have just seeded your lawn and see an unexpected cold snap in the forecast, don’t worry.
 Those seeds will simply wait for warmer temperatures.

 While seeds handle frost very well, young grass seedlings are very vulnerable to freezing temperatures.
 Take care to seed your lawn at least 6 weeks before any expected frost.
 This will allow grass seedlings a chance to develop the deep roots they need to survive cold weather.

 Grass seed will freeze if temperatures get cold enough, but this typically won’t damage the seeds.
 Frozen seeds will simply remain dormant, waiting for warmer temperatures before they sprout.

 Think of the husk of the grass seed as armor—it protects the seed itself from extreme heat, cold, and even drought.
 Grass is at its most vulnerable when it has just begun to sprout and leave its armor husk.

 Will Grass Seed Die if it Gets Too Cold?